Pennantia baylisiana

 Pennantia baylisiana, commonly known as Three Kings kaikōmako or kaikōmako manawatāwhi (Māori), is a species of plant in the family Pennantiaceae (Icacinaceae in older classifications).
 It is endemic to Manawatāwhi / Three Kings Islands, around 55 km northwest of Cape Reinga, New Zealand.
 At the time of its discovery just one plant remained.
 This single tree grows on a scree slope inaccessible to browsing goats, and has been called "the world's loneliest tree".
-The species was discovered in 1945 by botanist Geoff Baylis and described in 1948, although it took decades before it was it was fully accepted as a distinct species of Pennantia.
+The species was discovered in 1945 by botanist Geoff Baylis and described in 1948, although it took decades before it was fully accepted as a distinct species of Pennantia.
 Although the only wild tree is female, it was successfully propagated from cuttings in the 1950s, one of which was induced to self-pollinate in 1985.
 Subsequent seed-grown plants have themselves set seeds, and the species has been replanted on the island, the adjoining mainland, and in public and private gardens around New Zealand.